ncatlab/nlab-content/pages/4/0/7/7/17704/content.md

 In [[computer science]], **applicative functors** (also known as **idioms**) are the programming equivalent of [[lax monoidal functors]] with a [[tensorial strength]] in category theory.

-A [[monad (in computer science)|monad]] gives rise to an applicative functor, but not all applicative functors result from monads.
+A [[strong monad]] gives rise to an applicative functor, but not all applicative functors result from monads.
 Unlike monads, applicative functors are closed under composition.

 ##Related concepts